DennisKreger/NFL_Performance_Linemen/ml/README.md

 ##### Evaluation

 Using an F-test, the variances in the distributions of correct and incorrect predictions was statistically significant with a p-value of 0.047.
-We can reject the null hypothesis that the difference in win percentage predictions can be used as a reasonable prediction.
+We can reject the null hypothesis that the difference in win percentage predictions can't be used as a reasonable prediction.

 ![prediction accuracy distribution results from linear regression model](./Resources/linear-regression-prediction-accuracy-distribution.PNG)